OrienteerBAP/Orienteer-Guidebook/initial_data_model_configuration.md

 ##Managing Class Properties

-On the **Configuration** tab, on the **Properties** widget, you can create class properties and make some of their settings.
-To edit more, you can go to the property page by clicking its name.
+On the *Configuration* tab, on the *Properties* widget, you can create class properties and make their basic settings.
+To edit more, go to the property page by clicking its name.

 On the property page, on the **Configuration** tab, you can set the following:
 * **Name** and **Description** are what it says.